SirDoctor007/Clash-Stats-CLI/README.md

 **Obligatory Notice:**

 * This content is not affiliated with, endorsed, sponsored, or specifically approved by Supercell and Supercell is not responsible for it.
-For more information see Supercell’s Fan Content Policy: www.supercell.com/fan-content-policy.
+For more information see Supercellâ€™s Fan Content Policy: www.supercell.com/fan-content-policy.